medicor/eda/README.md

 EDA
 ===

-Explorative data analysis - a Stratum widget
+a Stratum widget for simple explorative data analysis